 Drivers of Effectiveness in the Hybrid Workplace

 Today’s organizations need to operate effectively in highly volatile, uncertain, complex, and ambiguous (VUCA) environments.
-They need to be ready to tackle unforeseen global crisis situations, such as the Covid-19, for example, which is currently impacting businesses.
+They need to be ready to tackle unforeseen global crisis situations, such as the Covid-19, which is currently impacting businesses.
 Keeping up with the pace of change and responding effectively in face of adverse events is crucial for organizations’ sustainability and their competitive advantage.
 Changing conditions are ubiquitous in today’s business environment, therefore, in our conception:

 - change is an opportunity for development and growth, and

 - workplace innovation is necessary for firms to develop and grow continuously with change.

 Due to the COVID-19 sanitary crisis, a large number of companies and institutions have had to react quickly to the confinement, mainly by implementing remote work practices.
 The latter has become the only means for many people to perform their professional tasks.
 We investigated the conditions and challenges of remote work to generate the insights that can help Swiss organizations increase efficiency and well-being in hybrid workplace.
 The project is conducted by the members of the Intercultural Management Group together with colleagues from University Koźmiński, Warsaw and Kinnarps Poland and was funded by the COVID-19 subvention, Economie & Service, HES-SO (sage-x 104074).

 Anna Lupina-Wegener has expertise in leading and managing virtual teams in an international context.
 She has investigated drivers and barriers to effectiveness in multicultural teams (virtual as well as face-to face).
 Using social identity approach, she examined how teams overcome conflicts and construct a shared identity.
 For example, she conducted an action research project with the Graduate School of Management, St. Petersburg, Russia (funded by the FNS: Scientific & Technological Cooperation Programme Switzerland-Russia) to investigate virtual collaborations in Swiss-Russia virtual teams and jointly construct a course on virtual, multicultural teams.